CarlosJMB/Deep-Reinforcement-Learning-for-Efficient-Digital-Pap-Smear-Analysis/README.md

      ````
   3. **model50.py**: This file generate the ResNet50 architecture.
   4. **train.py**: This file calls the previously mentioned files for starting the training.
   5. **inference.py**: This file classifies the images into four different categories.
 The dataset used in this file is in the folder named DB_4 and its folder is named validation.
-Additionally, the code in the file assess the model using some metrics such as Precision, Recall and F1 score.
+Additionally, the code in the file assesses the model using some metrics such as Precision, Recall, and F1 score.

 #### Train a model
  ````
   $ python train.py --epochs "# of epochs"
   ````

-#### Running and testing the model..
+#### Running and testing the model.

  ````
   $ python inference.py